DiamondLightSource/httomo/docs/source/howto/run_httomo.rst

 .. code-block:: console

     $ python -m httomo run --help
-    Usage: python -m httomo run [OPTIONS] IN_FILE YAML_CONFIG OUT_DIR
+    Usage: python -m httomo run [OPTIONS] IN_DATA_FILE YAML_CONFIG OUT_DIR

-      Run a processing pipeline defined in YAML on input data.
+      Run a pipeline defined in YAML on input data.

     Options:
-      -d, --dimension INTEGER RANGE  The dimension to slice through.
-[1<=x<=3] --pad INTEGER                  The number of slices to pad each block of data.
-      --ncore INTEGER                The number of the CPU cores per process.
       --save-all                 Save intermediate datasets for all tasks in the pipeline.
-      --file-based-reslice           Reslice using intermediate files (default is in-memory).
+      --gpu-id INTEGER           The GPU ID of the device to use.
-      --reslice-dir DIRECTORY        Directory for reslice intermediate files (defaults to out_dir, only relevant if
+      --reslice-dir DIRECTORY    Directory for temporary files potentially needed for reslicing (defaults to output dir)
-                                     --reslice is also given)
+      --max-cpu-slices INTEGER   Maximum number of slices to use for a block for CPU-only sections (default: 64)
+      --max-memory TEXT          Limit the amount of memory used by the pipeline to the given memory (supports strings like 3.2G or bytes)
+      --monitor TEXT             Add monitor to the runner (can be given multiple times).
+Available monitors: bench, summary
+      --monitor-output FILENAME  File to store the monitoring output.
+Defaults to '-', which denotes stdout
       --help                     Show this message and exit.

 Arguments
 #########